Just-404/manhwa-tracker-ext/README.md

 4. In library.html is where all the saved manhwas/mangas/comics are shown and can be edited, deleted, etc.

 5. To import/export, click in the menu button.

+TO INSTALL:

+npm install

+TO BUILD:

+npm run build